 3. API Endpoints

-APIs expose specific functionalities through endpoints.
-An endpoint is a URL that represents a specific resource or action provided by the server.
-By calling an endpoint, a client program can fetch data, modify data, or perform any other operation supported by the API.
+APIs expose particular functionalities via endpoints.
+An endpoint is a URL that signifies a given resource or action made available by the server.
+By calling an endpoint, client program can obtain data, change data or do any other operation for the application programming interface (API).

 4. Data Formats